noah978/noah978.github.io/resume.md

 **Student Programmer at Albion College**

 Developed a variety of applications and automation tools using Python and SQL for use of the Albion College IT Department.
+Project lead of a Slate to Banner database transfer automation.

 ## Technical Experience